Multilevel Diversity Coding with Regeneration: The Minimum Storage Point: Proof of Theorem

 \section{The Minimum Storage Point: Proof of Theorem \ref{theorem:msp}}

-It can be shown that we only need to consider symmetric codes, where permutations of node indices do not change the joint entropy values; see \cite{Tian:JSAC13} for more details about this symmetry.
-Thus without loss of generality, we can restrict the proof to symmetric codes only.
-Before presenting the proof of Theorem \ref{theorem:msp}, we first give an auxiliary lemma.
-This lemma plays a similar instrumental role in the proof of Theorem \ref{theorem:msp} as Han's inequality in the converse proof of symmetrical MLD coding problem given in \cite{RocheYeungHau:97}. \begin{lemma} For any integer $\ell$ such that $1\leq \ell\leq d-1$ and any symmetric MLD-R code with a total of $n$ nodes
+It can be shown that we only need to consider symmetric codes, where permutations of node indices do not change the induced joint entropy values.
+See \cite{Tian:JSAC13} for more details about this type of symmetry.
+Thus, without loss of generality we may restrict the proof to symmetric codes only.
+Before presenting the proof of Theorem \ref{theorem:msp}, we shall first present an auxiliary lemma, which will play an important role in the induction proof of Theorem \ref{theorem:msp}.
+The proof of the lemma makes use of the celebrated Han's inequality \cite{Han-IC78}, partly motivated by the converse proof of (symmetrical) MLD coding problem (without the regeneration requirement) given in \cite{RocheYeungHau:97}. \begin{lemma} For any integer $\ell$ such that $1\leq \ell\leq d-1$ and any symmetric MLD-R code with a total of $n$ nodes, we have

 \end{lemma} \begin{proof} Let $\ell$ be an integer such that $1\leq \ell\leq d-1$.
 We start by writing